-Depreciation and amortization was \$53,538 for the nine months ended September 30, 2014, an increase of \$2,393 compared with \$51,145 for the nine months ended September 30, 2013.
-The increase is primarily due to additional capital expenditures added throughout Q4 2013 and the first half of 2014 that would result in a larger depreciable base for the nine months ended September 30, 2014 compared to the prior year.
-A significant portion of the additional capital expenditures are part of our Waves 1 and 2 business efficiency and integration synergy program.
+Depreciation and amortization was \$72,263 for the year ended December 31, 2014, an increase of \$3,081 compared with \$69,182 for the year ended December 31, 2013.
+The increase is primarily due to additional capital expenditures added throughout 2014 that would result in a larger depreciable base for the year ended December 31, 2014 compared to the prior year.
+A significant portion of the additional capital expenditures are part of our Waves business efficiency and integration synergy program.